vavas/blog-assets/source/_posts/elixir-built-in-documentation-and-testing-tools.md

 7 tests, 1 failure
 ```

-It tells exactly what and where the problem was.
+It tells exactly what and where the problem is.
 Amazing stuff, serious.

 ## Generating the documentation page
 Our final step is to generate our beautiful documentation page using the ExDoc tool we installed in the beginning of the article.